cyberbotics/webots/docs/guide/spot.md

 #### Spot Field Summary

-- `extension`: Extends the robot with new nodes.
+- `extensionSlot`: Extends the robot with new nodes.

 ### Samples